pcdavies/DatabaseCloudServiceForDBAs/workshops/dbcs/CloudWorkshop_DBCS_100.md

 ### **STEP 9**:  Run the SSH configuration script to start tunnels in the background

-For security reasons the default Oracle Public Cloud network configuration is locked down.
+For security reasons, the default Oracle Public Cloud network configuration is locked down.
 You have the option of opening up ports to the various servers in your environment by ether using the Compute Cloud Service console and creating/re-using protocol definitions and access rules, OR you can create SSH tunnels to the specific server/port combinations as needed.
 This lab and the rest of the labs require access via development tools and the browser to various admin consoles running on the cloud servers themselves.

 In this step you will run a script that creates and configures a SSH file used to connect to your various servers.
 Once the script is generated, it will create SSH tunnels in the background with connections via selected ports used in this and other labs.